 The NAPCS website reports that significant legislative changes were made in various states during 2010.
 These changes made it easier for charter schools to perform at top levels, with restrictive caps lifted and quality control provisions to boost the overall performance of charter schools in some states.
 These changes were reflected in the 2011 NAPCS State Charter Law Ranking Report to offer parents and educators the most updated information about the state of the charter schools in their areas.
 Authors of the report warn that some might be surprised at the results, with some states performing better – or worse – than originally expected.

 "There were a lot of shake-ups on the list this year," Peter C. Groff, president and CEO of the NAPCS, said in a press release statement on PR Newswire.
-"Through Race to the Top competition, states had new incentive to take bold steps and make major improvements to their charter school laws.
+"Through Race to the Top competition, states had new incentives to take bold steps and make major improvements to their charter school laws.
 Some chose to do so and gained in our ranking.
 Those who made superficial or no changes, however, often lost ground."

 The Top Ten